ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Review [Getting Started with IBM Cloud for VMware Solutions Shared](/docs/solution-tutorials?topic=solution-tutorials-vmware-solutions-shared-getting-started).
 * You must have a running VM.
-* The VM must be connected to a routed organization virtual data center network.
-For more information, see [Creating a routed organization virtual data center network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-routed-organization) and [Connect the VMs to the network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-connect-vm).
+* The VM must be connected to a routed Organization virtual data center network.
+For more information, see [Creating a routed Organization virtual data center network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-routed-organization) and [Connect the VMs to the network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-connect-vm).
 * You must have virtual routing and forwarding and service endpoints that are enabled on the account that the allow listed IP or subnet belong to.
 For more information, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 ### Collecting network IP addresses